Have you ever wondered what the 10 weirdest university societies in the UK are? No- well you should have.

 5. 20 Minute Society – Newcastle University

-Like living life on the edge?
+Perhaps you like living life on the edge?
 Hate pre-planning?
 Yearn for spontaneity?
 The 20 Minute Society could be calling out your name.

 Essentially, if you are a member of this society, you will get twenty minutes of notice regarding your next social’s whereabouts.
 Once receiving this notice, it is all about how fast you can get to them.
 Weirdly sounds fun… if you can think fast enough.

+Next up on our list is a society from Leeds.
 More welcoming than their title may suggest, Leeds University’s ‘Stich & Bitch’ society entails gathering socially whilst knitting, hand-sewing, crocheting or pursuing any other craft of a similar calibre.

-The members of this society are clearly getting in some early practice for their years as an OAP… how nice it is to see people embracing growing old for once.
+The members of this society are clearly getting in some early practice for their years as an OAP.
+How nice it is to see people embracing growing old for once.

 7. Lego Society – University of Nottingham